-Bringing down Real Madrid at the Bernabeu in 2011
+Breaking Real Madrid hearts at the Bernabeu in 2011

-Messi went up against Real Madrid in the Champions League for the first time in 2011 as the footballing world was treated to a Clasico semi-final tie.
+Messi faced Real Madrid in the Champions League for the first time in 2011 as the footballing world was treated to an El Clasico semi-final tie.

 The first leg took place at the Santiago Bernabeu, and a fiery contest saw both sides handed red cards in the opening hour.

-Linking up with Sergio Busquets, Messi took on just about the entire Real Madrid team before sliding the ball into the bottom left corner, and he would score at Wembley in the final as Barca beat Man United again to lift the trophy.
+Linking up with Sergio Busquets, Messi took on just about the entire Real Madrid team before sliding the ball into the bottom left corner with his right foot to send Barcelona to the final.
+He went on to score at Wembley in the final as Barca beat Man Utd again to lift the trophy.